TrungNNg/gator/README.md

----
 # Gator
----

 Gator is a command-line tool that fetches and manages RSS feeds.
 It allows users to add, follow, and view RSS feeds and posts conveniently through a terminal interface.

 ## Prerequisites
 Before you can run Gator, you'll need to have both PostgreSQL and Go installed on your system:
-* PostgreSQL: Make sure you have a running instance of PostgreSQL and that you know the connection details (e.g., host, port, user, password, database).
+* `PostgreSQL`: Make sure you have a running instance of PostgreSQL and that you know the connection details (e.g., host, port, user, password, database).
-* Go: You need Go installed to compile the program.
+* `Go`: You need Go installed to compile the program.
 You can download it from https://golang.org/dl/.

 ## Installation
 To install the Gator CLI tool, run the following command: